NexMirror/Kallithea/docs/api/api.rst

 create_repo
 -----------

 Create a repository.
-If the repository name contains "/", all needed repository groups will be created.
-For example "foo/bar/baz" will create repository groups "foo", "bar" (with "foo" as parent), and create "baz" repository with "bar" as group.
+If the repository name contains "/", the repository will be created in the repository group indicated by that path.
+Any such repository groups need to exist before calling this method, or the call will fail.
+For example "foo/bar/baz" will create a repository "baz" inside the repository group "bar" which itself is in a repository group "foo", but both "foo" and "bar" already need to exist before calling this method.
 This command can only be executed using the api_key of a user with admin rights, or that of a regular user with create repository permission.
 Regular users cannot specify owner parameter.